 Funding for International Students

 All International Applicants are eligible to receive an institutional scholarships and grant awards from Union.
-Please complete the International Student Financial Aid Application in the Applicant Status portal to be considered.
 Most scholarships provide partial tuition, so admitted international students must secure additional sources of funding to afford the total cost of attendance (external scholarships, church or diocese support, family or personal funds).

 Note: The following scholarship awards provide for full-tuition and expenses for International students.